LucaBernstein/cluster-api-provider-gardener/README.md

 using Gardener as the control plane provider.
 This provider allows users to leverage the powerful features of Gardener for cluster lifecycle management.

-The controller is also KCP-aware, meaning that it can also be used in as a KCP-controller.
+The controller is also KCP-aware, meaning that it can also be used in KCP as a KCP-controller.

 ## Getting Started

-### KCP
-#### Prerequisites
+### Common Prerequisites

+The following prerequisites apply to all the following deployment-scenarios.
+Please refer to the individual scenario of your choice for the specific prerequisites.

 - go version v1.24.0+
 - docker version 17.03+.
 - kubectl version v1.11.3+.
 - Access to a Kubernetes v1.11.3+ cluster.
 - a (local) Gardener cluster

+### KCP

+#### Prerequisites

 - a KCP server (`KUBECONFIG` usually is located in `.kcp/admin.kubeconfig`, relative from where KCP is started)
 - KCP's `kubectl` plugins

 #### To Deploy on the cluster

 **Create controller workspace:**
 > **NOTE**: For our quick-start, we use `:root:gardener` as our controller-workspace.
 ```shell